lakejs/lake-docs/reference/editor-config.md

 * Type: `number`
 * Default: `0`

 The tab order of the editor.
-This is a feature of the browser.
 For more details on `tabIndex`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).

 ```js
 new Editor({